MJLMills/mtmws_od/README.md

 `brew install cmake`

-and

 `brew install gcc-arm-embedded`

-The bash script `clone.sh` clones the micropython repo, and initializes the submodules needed to build the rp2 port of micropython.
+The bash script `clone_mp.sh` clones the micropython repo, and initializes the submodules needed to build the rp2 port of micropython.
 The `build.sh` script then builds the cross-compiler, the board/port submodules and finally the `firmware.uf2` file, which is copied to the root dist directory.
 This file can